-For many students arrival to boarding school brings with it the challenges of increased expectations, new types of learning, reading and writing.
+For many students arrival to boarding school brings with it the challenges of increased expectations and responsibilities, new types of learning, reading and writing.
 From the beginning of the year students can discuss strategies for their work with their advisor and their form Academic Advisor.

 Each member of the faculty is available for tutorials for students in their classes.

-Student tutors are available in all disciplines through the Peer Tutoring association.
+Student tutors are available in some disciplines.
 Students should contact their teacher or form academic advisor to be assigned a peer tutor.

 Learning Differences and Accommodations

-Prior to a new student's arrival in the fall, parents should contact the Academic Dean, Nathan Costa, at firstname.lastname@example.org, if any previous learning differences have been identified for their child and should submit any relevant evaluations.
+Prior to a new student's arrival in the fall, parents should contact the Associate Academic Dean, Gretchen Hurtt, if any previous learning differences have been identified for their child and should submit any relevant evaluations.

-Testing for learning differences may be recommended to help the child learn more about his/her learning style, strengths, and weaknesses.
+Testing for learning differences may be recommended by the School to help students learn more about their learning styles, strengths, and weaknesses.
 Testing reports also will provide recommendations to the School.

-These recommendations will be reviewed by the Academic Dean and by members of the Learning Differences Group, composed of the Director of Wellness, Testing Coordinator, and the Organizational Coach, to help guide teachers.
-The School's consulting educational psychologist may review the evaluation and offer guidance as to how and whether the requests for accommodations may be implemented by the School.
+These recommendations will be reviewed by the Associate Academic Dean and by members of the Academic Support Group, including the Director of Academic Support, the Director of Counseling, and the Director of Testing to help guide teachers.
+The School’s consulting psychologist may review the evaluation and offer guidance in creation of the student’s learning plan and as to how and whether the requests for accommodations may be implemented by the School.

-Instructions regarding the evaluation and approved accommodations will be provided by the Academic Dean to all faculty who teach or advise the student.
+A learning plan and any instructions regarding the evaluation and approved accommodations will be provided by the Associate Academic Dean to all faculty who teach or advise the student.

-The process for applying for extended time on College Board examinations is
+The process for applying for extended time on College Board and other

-managed by the Registrar/Coordinator of Testing and should be begun several months
+external examinations is managed by the Director of Testing and should

-in advance of a desired testing date.
-Please contact Cynthia Poarch at email@example.com for more information.
+begin several months in advance of a desired testing date.
+Please contact Registrar and Director of Testing Cynthia Poarch

 Parents may choose to hire outside tutors to provide academic support during the summer or School vacations.
 Such tutors may not work with students when they are in session at St. Andrew's.